 Those who run a small or a home-based business often have a problem with keeping their personal finances separate.

-It often happens that the owners use company money to cover some sort of personal expense and the other way around – they use their personal money to patch things up when there’s a need for it.
+It often happens that the owners use company money to cover some sort of personal expense and the other way around.
+They use their personal money to patch things up when there is a need for it.

-Try to stop doing this in 2018.
-There are no rules how to do it.
+Try to stop doing this in the new year.
+There are no rules on how to do it.
 Part of it is just having the discipline to keep the bank accounts separate and part is to plan things well.

 4. Prepare for bad times